Next Chapter

 D. Through Non-Monetary Asset Exchanges

-One usually acquired fixed assets through non-monetary asset exchanges.
+One usually acquires fixed assets through non-monetary asset exchanges.
 Moreover, the old assets are used to pay for the new ones, either fully or partially, where the shortfall is paid in cash.
 In this case, the acquisition cost must still be included, with the new asset being capitalized at the amount of the price of the old one, added by the money (if any), or capitalized at the market price of the new asset received.

 For example: